 Landscape Management recognized this 85-acre riverfront as one of the top 100 parks in the nation for design, reputation and accessibility.
 A beautiful setting with original structures, Mill Race Park is a testament to the collaborative spirit of design within Columbus, Indiana.

-Dedicated as a State Nature Preserve in 2004, Anderson Falls is a unique area with steep-walled valleys and a picturesque waterfall, cascading down to its limestone bed.
+Dedicated as a State Nature Preserve in 2004, Anderson Falls is a popular area with steep-walled valleys and a picturesque waterfall, cascading down to its limestone bed.
 The falls can be found in the 44-acre park along with two adventurous hiking paths.

 Anderson Falls photo by Gary Scroggins